mattermost/docs/source/administration/config-settings.rst

 iOS App Download Link
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Configurable link to download the iOS app.
 When a link is present, users who access the site on a mobile web browser will be prompted with a page giving them the option to download the app.
 Leave this field blank to prevent the page from appearing.
-If you are using an `Enterprise App Store <https://docs.mattermost.com/deployment/push.html#enterprise-app-store-eas>`__ for your mobile apps, change this link to point to the correct app.
+If you're using an `Enterprise App Store <https://docs.mattermost.com/deployment/push.html#enterprise-app-store-eas>`__ for your mobile apps, change this link to point to the correct app.

 +------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"IosAppDownloadLink": "https://about.mattermost.com/mattermost-ios-app/"`` with string input.                                                            |